 Livia is a little electronic device that sends electric pulses through two small white cables that are attached at both ends – one to the little device itself and the other to two small flower-shaped pads with adhesive backing.
 These electrical pulses are then delivered to your nerves.
 I’ve seen it described as a small TENS (Transcutaneous Electrical Nerve Stimulation) machine, much like those that a physiotherapist might use on your back, say, if you put it out by busting out some mad 90’s Euro Dance moves (no, that’s not specific and no that’s never happened to me….geez).
 Anyway, this is obviously not the actual thing that they would use (it’s not a medical device – it’s a personal device), as it’s nowhere near the same intensity.
 However, I would say it pretty much works the same.
-But looks really, really pretty.
+But looks really cute.

 Livia is easy to assemble, I didn’t need the instructions except to a) figure out how the case worked (how do I jam in all those parts?) and b) replace the gel/sticky backing on the pads.
 You can watch my unboxing on IGTV here.

 If you’ve ever used a strapless bra with adhesive, the feeling of the pads on your skin will be very similar.

 The vibrations will start off (default every time you shut it off) very gentle and can be turned up to your liking.
 I slowly moved up to a stronger level as I got used to the feeling.
 However, I noticed at one point it wasn’t providing much comfort at all and when I tried to turn it up to the next level, it caused quite the reaction — it tickled so much!
 And I was trying to be all discreet at work (luckily only a female colleague was within earshot of my giggles) so it was a bit awkward.
 Since I didn’t like that feeling… I thought “well, I guess that’s all it does!”
 And took my usual prescription pill to numb the pain as I thought the device was clearly not working.